utilitariant/genetics-notes/content/BZ350 Content/Problem Set 14.md

+---
+title: Problem Set 14
+---
-# Question 1
+# 1
 <strong>What is an advantage of using the _lac_ regulatory region to control the expression of exogenous (animal or plant) proteins in bacterial cells?</strong>

-1. [ ] This regulatory region functions in both bacterial and mammalian cells.
+- [ ] This regulatory region functions in both bacterial and mammalian cells.

-2. [ ] Expression can be induced to a very high level by the addition of an inducer to the medium
+- [ ] Expression can be induced to a very high level by the addition of an inducer to the medium

-3. [ ] By using this regulatory region, eukaryotic genomic DNA can be expressed in bacterial cells.
+- [ ] By using this regulatory region, eukaryotic genomic DNA can be expressed in bacterial cells.

-4. [ ] the lac regulatory region can be used to express only bacterial genes
+- [ ] the lac regulatory region can be used to express only bacterial genes

+>[!question]- Explanation...
+>   The lac regulatory region is used primarily because it is well understood and simple (relative to other inducible regulatory mechanisms).
+Its expression can be induced by the addition of a single inducer (lactose, or IPTG*), and the levels of expression can be easily modulated by controlling the levels of the effector molecule.
+>   >[!info]-  $\LARGE{*}$
+>   >
+>   >**ITPG** - The lac regulatory region operates in the presence of allolactose (an isomer of lactose), but it can also be induced in the presence of **IPTG** (a synthetic stand-in), as it shares an affinity for the effector domain of the $lacI$ repressor protein.

 >[!check]- Answer...
 > 2. *Expression can be induced to a very high level by the addition of an inducer to the medium*

->[!question]- Explanation...
->   the lac regulatory region operates in the presence of lactose or **IPTG**, a synthetic isomer that works as a stand-in for allolactose.
-It functions as the effector molecule in the dissociation of the $lacI$ repressor protein from the operator sequence)

 ---
-# **Question 2**
+# 2
 <strong>You mutated the gene encoding the cyclic AMP receptor protein (CRP).
 In this mutant, the CRP is produced but is unable to bind cyclic AMP.
 How will this mutant affect transcription of the _lac_ operon?</strong>

-1. [ ] The lac operon will always be transcribed at a high rate.
+- [ ] The lac operon will always be transcribed at a high rate.

-2. [ ] The lac operon will only be transcribed at a high rate when lactose is present and glucose is not.
+- [ ] The lac operon will only be transcribed at a high rate when lactose is present and glucose is not.

-3. [ ]  The lac operon will only be transcribed at a high rate when glucose is present and lactose is not.
+ - [ ] The lac operon will only be transcribed at a high rate when glucose is present and lactose is not.

-4. [ ] The lac operon will never be transcribed at a high rate.
+- [ ] The lac operon will never be transcribed at a high rate.

->[!check]- Answer...
->  4.  *The lac operon will never be transcribed at a high rate.*

-`>[!question]- Explanation...
+>[!question]- Explanation...
 >
 >  because
+>
+>   >[!info]-  $\LARGE{*}$
+>   >
+>   >**ITPG** - The lac regulatory region operates in the presence of allolactose (an isomer of lactose), but it can also be induced in the presence of **IPTG** (a synthetic stand-in), as it shares an affinity for the effector domain of the $lacI$ repressor protein.
+>

+>[!check]- Answer...
+>4.  *The lac operon will never be transcribed at a high rate.*

 ---
-# Question 3
+# 3
 <strong>If you grow $Trp\ R^-$ _E.coli_ cells in a medium **containing tryptophan**, which of the following stem-loop(s) would you expect in the $Trp\ L$ RNA?</strong>

-1. [ ] 1-2 stem loop
+- [ ] 1-2 stem loop

-2. [ ] 2-3 stem loop
+- [ ] 2-3 stem loop

-3. [ ] 3-4 stem loop
+- [ ] 3-4 stem loop

-4. [ ] 1-2 and 3-4 stem loops
+- [ ] 1-2 and 3-4 stem loops

 >[!check]- Answer...
 >  3.  *3-4 stem loops*